-- High or low limit alarm configuration - Alarm based on maximum set point deviation of control loop - o Maintenance alarm based on run time counters - o Feedback or output alarms - o Alarms based on control loop sequence - New Feature: Timeout or cycle mode for outputs
+- o High or low limit alarm configuration

+- Alarm based on maximum set point deviation of control loop

+- o Maintenance alarm based on run time counters

+- o Feedback or output alarms

+- Alarms based on control loop sequence

+- Timeout or cycle mode for outputs

-→ Operating the interlock in off mode:
+Operating the interlock in off mode:

+Normally an interlock should not operate while the controller is in OFF mode.
+However, there are exceptions.
 To activate an interlock in OFF mode, set its AL4 value to ON.
-Make sure AL4 is set to OFF if the interlock should not activate an output while the controller is in OFF mode.
+Make sure AL4 is set to OFF if it should not activate an output in OFF mode.